hqjs/vscode-hq-live-server/README.md

 * Remote Connect through WLAN (E.g.: Connect with mobile)
 * Multi-root workspace supported.

-## Shortcuts to Start/Stop Server
+## Shortcuts to Build and Start/Stop Server

 1. Open a project and click to `Go Live` from the status bar to turn the server on/off.
+Click `Build` button to make a production build.
 ![Go Live Control Preview](./images/screen/hq-statusbar.png)

 2. Right click on a project file from Explorer Window and click on `Serve project`.